marianjuli/portfolio/Planning.md

 # Portfolio model

-##This project is a portfolio website developed in Javascript, html,and CSS
+##This project is a portfolio website developed in HTML and CSS

 ### Languages used
 *HTML*